heig-vd-dai-course/heig-vd-dai-course/13.01-web-infrastructures/01-course-material/PRESENTATION.md

 ## Objectives

-- Understand the concepts of web infrastructures
+- Describe the concepts of web infrastructures.
-- Understand how HTTP features can help to build web infrastructures
+- Build reliable web infrastructure using HTTP features.
-- Understand the concepts of a reverse proxy
+- Use a reverse proxy to host multiple web applications on the same server.
-- Understand the concepts of load balancing
+- Use load balancing to distribute traffic across multiple servers.

 ![bg right:40%](https://images.unsplash.com/photo-1516389573391-5620a0263801?fit=crop&h=720)